tsugicontrib/pytsugi-web2py/README.md

 And launch.

 For now there is lots of output so watch the web2py console.

-If you edit the pytsugi module code make sure to restart the web2py server to force module reload.
+If you edit the pytsugi module code in developer mode make sure to restart the web2py server to force module reload.
 I wish there was a tick box somewhere to say "developer mode" to override the module caching.